patrickbryant1/SpeedPPI/README.md

 Note that the prediction part here runs on GPU.
 You will therefore have to install all appropriate CUDA drivers for your system.
 Otherwise the GPU will not be used. \
 The installation scripts do install these drivers, but this can fail in some cases. \
-To check if the gpu is accessed (first activate the conda environment if this was installed: conda activate SpeedPPI), run:
+To check if the gpu is accessed do:
 ```
+conda activate speed_ppi
 python3 ./src/test_gpu_avail.py
 ```
 If the output is "gpu" - everything is fine.